Tourist Rental Licenses in Marbella Andalusia in 2026

 Step 5: Meet Operational Standards

-Comply with ID registration via Spain’s traveller portal (SES.Hospedajes).
-This will require submitting the details of all your short-term guests over 18 years of age within 24 hours of arrival, as required by Real Decreto 933/2021 on traveller registrations.
+• Comply with ID registration via Spain’s traveller portal (SES.Hospedajes).
+This will require you to submit the details of all your short-term guests over 18 years of age within 24 hours of their arrival, as required by Real Decreto 933/2021 on traveller registrations.

 Local town halls can also levy specific charges on tourist accommodations.
 For example, some municipalities (like Málaga, Fuengirola, etc.) have reclassified holiday rentals so that they pay a higher rate for municipal garbage collection (on par with commercial establishments).
 Marbella has not yet imposed such a surcharge citywide, but owners should stay aware of any future municipal tax or fee changes.